 When you create a sport mode, or edit an existing one, you will have access to all the configuration data for it.

-In each sport mode you can have up to 8 different data screens, and in each screen you can have between one and three data simultaneously, giving the bottom row the option to select up to 5 different elements that you can show automatically (activating automatic scrolling) or through the "View" button.
-The less data you have, the bigger it will be shown on the screen.
-And not only can you add predefined data, but also "apps" that will give you some other kind of information, such as a ghost runner at a certain pace.
+In each sport mode podrás have up to 8 different data screens, and in each screen you can have between one and three simultaneous data, giving the bottom row the option to select up to 5 different items that podrás will display automatically (by activating automatic scrolling) or through the "View" button.
+The smaller the number of data, the larger it will be displayed on the screen.
+And you can add not only predefined data, but also "apps" that will give you some other information, such as a ghost runner at a certain pace.

 Additionally we can also add some graphics for heart rate, altitude or any app you want to add.